12 general skills or competencies (Job family competencies) for Software Systems Engineering Supervisor

 While the list totals 23 distinct skills, it's important to note that not all are required to be mastered to the same degree.
 Some skills may only need a basic understanding, whereas others demand a higher level of expertise.

-For instance, as a Systems Engineering Supervisor, he or she needs to be proficient in Planning and Organizing, be proficient in Coordination, and be proficient in Judgment and Decision Making.
+For instance, as a Software Systems Engineering Supervisor, he or she needs to be proficient in Planning and Organizing, be proficient in Coordination, and be proficient in Judgment and Decision Making.